bethesque/gist-notifications/README.md

 ## Troubleshooting

+If you get a `Net::SMTPAuthenticationError`, and you're sending with gmail, it may be because Google has some security checks around sending emails from new hosts.
-If you get a `Net::SMTPAuthenticationError`, try going to `https://accounts.google.com/b/0/DisplayUnlockCaptcha`, submitting, and then running the code again.
+Try going to `https://accounts.google.com/b/0/DisplayUnlockCaptcha`, submitting, and then running the code again.

 For launchd issues, try: